SaravananSuriya/YouTube-Data-Harvesting-and-Warehousing-using-SQL-MongoDB-and-Streamlit/README.md

 # YouTube-Data-Harvesting-and-Warehousing-using-SQL-MongoDB-and-Streamlit
+Create a simple and intuitive user interface using Streamlit, From the youtube getting and extracting the data by using API key.
+That data stored in database

 Problem Statement:
  The problem statement is to create a Streamlit application that allows users to access and analyze data from multiple YouTube channels.